-In his C17th publication, the History of Ireland, Geoffrey Keating claims that in the winter, the Fianna were housed and provided for by the nobility, in return providing force of arms, but that during the summer months between Bealtaine and Samhain, they would live a nomadic life out in the wild, relying on hunting for food.
+In his seventeenth-century publication, the History of Ireland, Geoffrey Keating claims that in the winter, the Fianna were housed and provided for by the nobility, in return providing force of arms, but that during the summer months between Bealtaine and Samhain, they would live a nomadic life out in the wild, relying on hunting for food.
 This is also evident in the lifestyle depicted by mythology.

 Shee-eire goes on to say that the Fianna was made up of three classes of men under obligation to give a certain number of days service to their chieftain, after which they could return to normal duties, and that various foreign mercenaries travelled to join them, who were paid a regular wage for their services by the High King.

 Indeed, there are many stories in the mythology which would corroborate this.
 Undoubtedly, the normal conventions of early Celtic society would not have applied in a group living on the edge of society; although it is inevitable that slaves and/or servants would have accompanied the Fianna, it seems natural to me that the success of the group as a whole relied on ability rather than status, and that they would have been governed by their own rules and regulations.

 Joining the Fianna was not easy; entry requirements were strictly controlled.
 Firstly, they had to be well educated, able to recite and compose poetry.
 Clearly, this indicates that the majority of entrants would originate from the nobility.